Dooders/Dooders/docs/Dooder.md

 # Dooder

-## Conceptual Explanation

-A Dooder is the primary agent in the system.
-An agent is defined as an entity that has causal power, or has the ability to interact with the physical world.
+A Dooder is the primary agent object in the simulation.
+An agent is defined as an entity that has causal power, or has the ability to interact with its environment[^1].
 Another way of thinking about it is an agent can take in information and use that to increase its survivability.
+Naturally, an agent's causal power increases as its ability to evaluate information also increases.

 A Dooder contains the following sub models:
 - Behavior
 - Cognition
 - Genetics

-An individual Dooder is a sub model of Society, which represents the system of Dooders in the simulation.

-You can think of that like a school of fish, you can examine the behavior of a single fish, or observe the behavior of the greater system, the school.

-## Structural Explanation

-A python class to contain a single instance of a Dooder object.
+A Dooder is also a component of higher level models like:
+- Environment
+- Society
+- Time

+[^1]: Put in reference